Introduction/Overview:

 Age Group Awards:

-The runners (Male and Female) accumulating the most points in their respective age groups according to these rules will receive Age Group Awards.
+The runners (Male & Female) accumulating the most points in their respective age groups according to these rules will receive Age Group Awards.

 Note: The Most Total Points Award winners do not receive Age Group Awards.